MicrosoftDocs/sql-docs/docs/big-data-cluster/troubleshoot-ad-loginfailed-untrusted-domain.md

 ms.technology: big-data-cluster
 ---

-# AD mode login fails - Login from untrusted domain (Big Data Clusters)
+# Symptom: AD mode login fails - Login from untrusted domain (Big Data Clusters)

 On a SQL Server Big Data Cluster (BDC) in Active Directory mode, a connection attempt may fail and the connection attempt returns the following error: